TechGal/learn-languages/README.md

 # learn-languages
-A collection of resources I've used, or plan to use, in my language learning projects
+A collection of resources I've found helpful, or plan to use, in my language learning projects

+ - Basics of Languages
+ - French
+ - Russian
+ - Spanish
+ - Arabic
+ - Mandarin
+ - German
+ - Hindi